dev-divyansh/JAVA-PROGRAMS/DSA-JAVA-Concepts/arraylist.md

-# 📌 Introduction to Array List in JAVA
+#  Introduction to Array List in JAVA

 >Author : Divyansh Pratap Singh [ Twitter - Handle ](https://twitter.com/dev_pratap3250)

-##📌 Difference between ArrayList & Arrays
+## Difference between ArrayList & Arrays
 Arraylist | Array
 :-- | --:
 They have variable size . | They have fixed size . non-continous memory allocation | continous memory allocation can store only objects | can store primitive types ex. int , float and also objects

-##  📌Important Operations to perform on ArrayList :
+##  Important Operations to perform on ArrayList :
 1. Add element
 1. delete element
 1. display or get element